juicedata/juicefs/docs/en/reference/how_to_setup_metadata_engine.md

 ### Create a file system

-When using PostgreSQL as the metadata storage engine, the following format is usually used to access the database:
+When using PostgreSQL as the metadata storage engine, you need to create a database manually before create the file system, following format is usually used to access the database:

 ```shell
 postgres://<username>[:<password>]@<host>[:5432]/<database-name>[?parameters]